internetstandards/toolbox-wiki/parked-domain-how-to.md

 `_dmarc IN TXT "v=DMARC1; p=reject; rua=mailto:rua@example.nl; ruf=mailto:ruf@example.nl`

 ### DKIM
+When used with a wildcard selector, setting an empty public key indicates that all previously used keys are revoked and must be considered unreliable.
+The owner of a domain can also use this to explicitly signal that a domain is not configured to use e-mail.
+See our [DKIM how-to](https://github.com/internetstandards/toolbox-wiki/blob/master/DKIM-how-to.md) for more information.

 `*._domainkey IN TXT "v=DKIM1; p="`

 ### SPF
+Set an an empty policy (not mentioning any ip-adresses or hostnames which are allowed to send mail) and a hard fail.

 `example.nl IN TXT "v=spf1 –all"`